 Name of school/setting

 Child's name

 Date of birth / /

 Home address

 G.P.

 Hospital consultant

-Should be given rectal diazepam mg.
-If s/he has a prolonged epileptic seizure lasting over OR minutes
+Should be given rectal diazepam If s/he has a prolonged epileptic seize OR serial seizures lasting over minute An Ambulance should be called for OR If the seizure has not resolved after (please enter as appropriate) es.

-serial seizures lasting over minutes.

-An Ambulance should be called for

-OR If the seizure has not resolved after minutes. (please enter as appropriate)

 Health Care Specialist's signature

 Parent/carer's signature

 Date

 The following staff have been trained:

 Trainers name and post